Eggs as food

-Humans and human ancestors have scavenged and eaten animal eggs for millions of years.
-Humans in Southeast Asia had domesticated chickens and harvested their eggs for food by 1500 BCE.
+Humans and other hominids have consumed eggs for millions of years.
 The most widely consumed eggs are those of fowl, especially chickens.
-Eggs of other birds, including ostriches and other ratites, are eaten regularly but much less commonly than those of chickens.
+People in Southeast Asia began harvesting chicken eggs for food by 1500 BCE.
+Eggs of other birds, such as ducks and ostriches, are eaten regularly but much less commonly than those of chickens.
 People may also eat the eggs of reptiles, amphibians, and fish.
 Fish eggs consumed as food are known as roe or caviar.

-Bird and reptile eggs consist of a protective eggshell, albumen (egg white), and vitellus (egg yolk), contained within various thin membranes.
-Egg yolks and whole eggs store significant amounts of protein and choline, and are widely used in cookery.
-Due to their protein content, the United States Department of Agriculture formerly categorized eggs as Meats within the Food Guide Pyramid (now MyPlate).
-Despite the nutritional value of eggs, there are some potential health issues arising from cholesterol content, salmonella contamination, and allergy to egg proteins.

-Chickens and other egg-laying creatures are kept widely throughout the world and mass production of chicken eggs is a global industry.
+Hens and other egg-laying creatures are raised throughout the world, and mass production of chicken eggs is a global industry.
 In 2009, an estimated 62.1 million metric tons of eggs were produced worldwide from a total laying flock of approximately 6.4 billion hens.
 There are issues of regional variation in demand and expectation, as well as current debates concerning methods of mass production.
 In 2012, the European Union banned battery husbandry of chickens.